The Earls Court development

 View details of the planning application submitted to RBKC.

 Combined, both applications aim to deliver up to 710,519 sqm of floorspace across the 2 boroughs with a wide range of land uses.
-The development could deliver around 4,000 homes, with 2,500 homes proposed to be delivered in H&F.
+The development could deliver around 4,000 homes, with up to 2,500 homes proposed to be delivered in H&F.

 The mix of land uses includes up to 270,000 sqm office space (around 175,000 sqm in H&F) and student and later living accommodation, hotels, health and education facilities together with a range of active uses including retail, restaurants, cafes, cultural venues and leisure and community facilities.